qpe-y9d37y/urika/README.md

 * When you're prompted to set a user account, enter "urika" as "Full name for the new user".

-* At then end of the installation, you'll be asked to choose software to install, untick all boxes anc click "Continue".
+* At then end of the installation, you'll be asked to choose software to install, untick all boxes and click "Continue".

 Setup the network and continue.
 If you need help to setup the network, check [HELP_netconf.md](HELP_netconf.md).